auth0/docs/articles/connector/kerberos.md

 ## Auto-login with Lock

 ::: warning
-Detecting IP ranges in an Active Directory/LDAP connection and using those ranges with Lock to allow integrated Windows Authentication is a feature which works in Lock 10  but is disabled in Lock 11 when using it in Embedded Login scenarios.
+Detecting IP ranges in an Active Directory/LDAP connection and using those ranges with Lock to allow integrated Windows Authentication is a feature that works in Lock 10, but is *disabled* in Lock 11 when Lock 11 is used in Embedded Login scenarios.
 :::

 When an application is using Lock 10 or 11 within the Login Page hosted by Auth0 (typically used for SAML/WS-Federation protocols and SSO Integrations), there will be a button which allows users to authenticate using "Windows Authentication".